This post was originally published on November 9th, 2016, and updated on June 16,2026.

 3. What should I use as a camera mount?

 Many TrueLook customers mount their cameras on neighboring buildings or utility poles.
 A popular alternative is non-penetrating roof mounts so you can securely attach the camera without having to puncture the building’s elements.
-Other mounting options include solar skids and mobile camera trailers, which are all-in-one solutions for both solar power and mounting your camera.
+Another mounting option is a mobile camera trailer, which is an all-in-one solution for both solar power and mounting your camera.
 Contact us to discuss mounting options before you install security cameras at your jobsite.

 4. Will this be a permanent or temporary setup?